lennihein/cpu-emulator/doc/04_backend.md

 The execution engine allows the configuration of the number of available slots in the reservation station.
 In part, this value determines the width of the transient execution window.
 We found that with $8$ slots, Meltdown and Spectre attacks are possible.
 Additionally, the number of registers can be configured.
 Since our instruction set is based on the RISC-V ISA, we chose to offer the same number of registers by default, which is $32$ [@riscv].

 ### UX
 The UX can be configured to omit display of certain elements.
 When selecting to use a large cache, it may be desirable to hide empty cache ways and sets to prevent clutter.
 By default, we choose to show the empty cache ways so the user can easily can see whether or not a cache set is full.
 We also choose to show the empty cache sets so there is a visual representation of which addresses correspond to certain sets.
 Another option is to hide the unused reservation station slots.
 In this case every entry in the reservation station will be numbered.
 Showing the unused slots may help the user to keep track of bottlenecks in the execution, and is therefore chosen per default.
-Finally, the user may choose between capitalised or lowercase letters for the registers.
+Finally, the user may choose between capitalized or lowercase letters for the registers.
 By default, we choose to use lowercase letters.

 <!---
 TODO: Wir modellieren Meltdown-US-L1 nicht richtig. das secret muss eigentlich erst im Cache sein.